 It’s also about 6,000 miles away so not somewhere you can easily commute to!

 So if you’ve business associates, clients or work colleagues in Hong Kong, why not conduct your business via conference call?
 It’s cost effective, requires nothing more than a landline or mobile and can be set up in a few simple steps.
+Remember, current Covid-19 restrictions mean that travel is not permitted between the UK and Hong Kong, so it’s the safe way to stay in touch.

 How to set up a conference call between the UK and Hong Kong